 2. Toss the squash with the oil and salt.
 Spread the squash in one layer on the sheet pan.
 Roast, flipping once with a spatula if you like, until the squash is tender and nicely browned around the edges, 25 to 30 minutes.

-3. Set aside if using in another recipe, or if eating right away, transfer to a bowl.
-Drizzle with some of the Maple-Lime Butter if using (you may not need all of it) and toss gently.
+3. Set aside if using in another recipe, or serve right away, tossed with the some of the Maple-Lime Butter, if using.

 Maple-Lime Butter